+Information for this view will come from v_nm_nlt_rdco_rdco_sdo_dt and if necessary nm_members.

 Median equipment view.

-<VIEW_NAME>, view based on the road network.
+XBCC_EQUIP_MED ,view based on the road network.
 An entry represents an entire street from start to end, inclusive of all suburbs that make up the street.
 Individual medians will be managed a SAP linear characterises along the median equipment, this data will be sourced from the equipment attribute views specified below.